-Course offerings range from American political and constitutional development to the European Renaissance to modern China and India.
+Course offerings range from American political and constitutional development to ancient and modern Europe to modern China.
 Some courses are available online.
 As you progress toward your degree, you can focus your studies on U.S., European/Western or non-Western history.

 Our department also offers:

 The History Help Center and the Kingsbury- Thomason Departmental Library can assist you with preparing for exams and writing papers.
-Other vital on-campus resources are the Military History Center, the Texas State Historical Association and the University Libraries.
+Other vital on-campus resources are the Military History Center and the University Libraries.

 You may receive additional learning opportunities by attending any of the annual symposia and events hosted by the department or by getting involved in the Phi Alpha Theta history honor society.
 UNTís Phi Alpha Theta chapter has been recognized as Best Chapter multiple times by the national organization.